ACCLAB/DABEST-python/README.md

 5.  **Other Visualization Improvements**:

-    - **Raw, Contrast, and Summary bars**: We added bars highlighting the various groups’ differences.
-These bars can be customized to suit the user’s needs.
-Raw and contrast bars are provided by default, summary bars can be added by the user.
-See the relevant sections in the [Plot Aesthetics](../tutorials/09-plot_aesthetics.html) tutorial for more details.
+    - **Raw, Contrast, and Summary bars**: Our visualization package now includes three types of customizable bars to enhance data
+      interpretation:

+      - **Raw Bars**: Colored rectangles that extend from the zero line to the mean of each group’s raw data.
+These bars visually highlight the central tendency of the raw data.

+      - **Contrast Bars**: Similar to raw bars, these highlight the effect size difference between two groups (typically test and control) in the contrast axis.
+They provide a visual representation of the differences between groups.

+      - **Summary Bars**: Optional horizontal bars that can be added to emphasize a specific effect size across the entire contrast axis.
+Unlike raw and contrast bars, these span horizontally and are not displayed by default.

+        By default, plots show raw and contrast bars.
+Users can customize these bars and add summary bars as needed.
+For detailed customization instructions, please refer to the [Plot Aesthetics](../tutorials/09-plot_aesthetics.html) tutorial.

     - **Tighter spacing in Delta-Delta and Mini-Meta Plots**: We have adjusted the spacing of delta-delta and mini-meta plots to reduce